MICA-MNI/LAMAReg/README.md

 ## Overview

-LaMAR provides contrast-agnostic registration between different MRI modalities by using SynthSeg's brain parcellation to enable robust alignment between images with different contrasts (e.g., T1w to T2w, FLAIR to T1w, DWI to T1w).
+LAMAR provides contrast-agnostic registration between different MRI modalities by using SynthSeg's brain parcellation to enable robust alignment between images with different contrasts (e.g., T1w to T2w, FLAIR to T1w, DWI to T1w).

 This Python-based workflow combines deep learning-based segmentation (SynthSeg) and numerical optimization (ANTs) to generate precise warpfields, even for modalities with low signal-to-noise ratio, signal dropout, and strong geometric distortions, such as diffusion MRI and fMRI acquisitions.